-Each Arbiter Model 1084A/B/C Satellite-Controlled Clock has a number of standard options that may be installed for special purposes.
+Each Arbiter Model 1088B Satellite-Controlled Clock has a number of options that may be installed for special purposes.
 This section is devoted to these options, and provides supplemental and detailed information for operation and configuration of these options.
-While many of these options apply to other clock models than the Model 1084A/B/C, references to these models will be found throughout this document.
+While many of these options apply to other clock models than the Model 1088B, references to these models will be found throughout this document.

 Additionally, there will be references to certain capabilities and specifications that apply only to specific clock models when using these options.
 For example, with Option 03, there will be a large list of possible signals that can be selected with the option board jumpers.
-Some of these signals do not apply to the Model 1084A/B/C series clocks because the signals do not originate on the main clock board.
+Some of these signals may not apply to the other clock models than the Model 1088B because these signals do not originate on the main clock board.
 The key to usage is to check the basic specification of the clock to determine the option capability.